CoLRev-Environment/colrev/colrev/packages/plos/README.md

 ## Debugging

-In order to test the metada provided for a specific `DOI` it can be used the following link:
+In order to test the metadata provided for a specific `DOI` it can be used the following link:

 ```text
 https://api.plos.org/search?q=DOI: